Synonyms: EVP 0015962

 Condition(s): Alzheimer's Disease, Mild Cognitive Impairment

-U.S. FDA Status: Alzheimer's Disease (Phase 2), Mild Cognitive Impairment (Phase 2)
+U.S. FDA Status: Alzheimer's Disease (Discontinued), Mild Cognitive Impairment (Discontinued)

 EVP-0962 is a γ-secretase modulator.
 The rationale behind this approach is that γ-secretase modulators affect the enzyme complex differently than inhibitors: They shift its processive cleavage mechanism away from generating Aβ42 and other long forms of this peptide and toward generation of Aβ38 and other short forms of Aβ.
 Gamma-secretase modulators are designed to selectively reduce the amount of Aβ42 while letting cleavage of the Notch substrate proceed unimpeded.
 Aβ42 is the most aggregation-prone form of the peptide and lies upstream of the amyloid cascade.
 Inhibition of Notch cleavage is thought to have been largely responsible for the toxic side effects on the skin, immune, and gastrointestinal systems that occurred with γ-secretase inhibitors.
 In addition, γ-secretase inhibition does not affect the total amount of Aβ in the brain.